duosecurity/duo_log_sync/README.md

 MSP customers gathering logs from linked accounts should create an **Accounts API** Duo application and use that application's information in the `config.yml` file.

+### Set Up a Receiving Server

+Before running DuoLogSync, you must have a server configured to receive the logs.
+DuoLogSync sends logs over TCP, TCPSSL (TCP with SSL encryption), or UDP to a specified hostname and port.
+If no server is listening, the logs will be lost.

+Common receiving systems include:
+- SIEM platforms
+- Syslog servers
+- Log aggregators

+Ensure the `hostname` and `port` in your `config.yml` match your receiving server's configuration.
+Refer to your SIEM or log server documentation for setup instructions.

 ## Installation

 - Make sure you are running Python 3+ with `python --version`.
 - Clone this GitHub repository and navigate to the `duo_log_sync` folder.
 - Ensure you have "setuptools" by running `pip3 install setuptools`.
+- Install dependencies by running `pip install -r requirements.txt`.
 - Install `duologsync` by running `python/python3 setup.py install`.
 - Refer to the `Configuration` section below.
 You will need to create a `config.yml` file and fill out credentials for the adminapi in the duoclient section as well as other parameters if necessary.
 - Run the application using `duologsync <complete/path/to/config.yml>`.